isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 $${\delta_{j}(t) = \varphi}_{j}^{'}(v_{j}(t))\sum_{k}^{}{\delta_{k}(t)w_{kj}(t)}$$

-Through the process of adjusting the weights, the errors are propagated "backwards" through the cycle from output to input layer.
+Through the process of adjusting the weights, the errors are propagated "backwards" through the cycle from the output to the input layer.
 The local gradients are used for each neuron.
 Then, the derivative of the loss with respect to the weighted sum is found by the chain rule.
 Mathematically, this is shown as: